 - Access to optional features at modest or no cost

-Enjoy powerful and innovative operational and end-user benefits—and make your next normal seriously successful, with your commitment to a cost saving solution.
+Enjoy powerful and innovative operational and end-user benefits—and make this a Summer to remember, with your commitment to a cost saving solution!
 Let Lucidea make the purchase decision worth your while.

-ACT NOW TO TAKE ADVANTAGE OF OUR AUTUMN SALE; THE PROMOTION EXPIRES NOVEMBER 30th, 2020!
+ACT NOW TO TAKE ADVANTAGE OF OUR SUMMER INCENTIVES; THE PROMOTION EXPIRES AUGUST 31st, 2021!